1) Emoji competition:

 2) Lightning talk competition:

-We are also running a competition for the best lightening talk between 12th and 16th April Don’t worry if you get stage-fright, we will be posting recordings so you can perfect your talk beforehand without the pressure of a live presentation!
+We are also running a competition for the best lightening talk with posting starting on 12th April Don’t worry if you get stage-fright, we will be posting recordings so you can perfect your talk beforehand without the pressure of a live presentation!
 If you aren’t familiar with this format what you’ll need to do is:

 - Send us an email at email@example.com to enter the competition